helmwave/docs/docs/yaml.md

 |  post_build   |    🙅    | array |   []    |
 | pre_rollback  |    🙅    | array |   []    |
 | post_rollback |    🙅    | array |   []    |

-We don't call lifecycle the hooks on purpose so as not to confuse you with the original functionality of [:simple-helm: helm hooks](https://helm.sh/docs/topics/charts_hooks/).

 === "short syntax"